trueos/sysadm/api/classes/pkg.rst

 * **"category"**: limits the results to packages within the specified category.

-* **"result"**: may be set to anything other than "full" to restrict the information output to just the basic/simple information.
-This will not include sub-categories of information such as
+* **"result"**: must be set to "full" to retrieve all of the information with multiple possible values, such as "dependencies", "options", and "licences".
-  "dependencies","requires","depends", or "options".
-For example, a request that specifies *{"action":"pkg_info","category":"x11","result":"simple"}* will result in a basic listing of all the packages within the "x11" category.

 **REST Request**